Martha121/readme-generator/readme_generated.md

   - [Tests](#tests)
   - [Questions](#questions)
   ## Installation
-   wef
+   dddddddd
   ## Usage
-   we
+   ggggggggggg
+  ## Questions
+  hhhhh
+  Link to my GitHub profile:'https://github.com/Martha121' If you have questions please contactme me at:ooooo

   ## License
-  This application is covered by the Apache license.
+  This application is covered by the GNU license.
   Link:  http://www.apache.org/licenses/LICENSE-2.0.txt .